opengeospatial/ogcapi-records/proposals/facets/README.md

 ### 1. Advertising available facets

-An additional `/facets` has to be supported at the collection level.
+An additional `/facets` entrypoint (similar to `/queryables`)has to be supported at the collection level.
 This endpoint only supports `GET` requests.

 For example, for a collection called `myOrg`, a request on

+Note
 ```http request
 GET /collections/myOrg/facets
 ```